ethanloun/SIEMLab/README.md

 <p align="center">
 Creating Inbound Security Rule to Let Anyone In: <br/>

+Removing Remote Desktop Protocol.
+Literally letting ANY traffic inbound.

 ![Image](https://github.com/user-attachments/assets/cca36417-137f-4319-a93f-4c67e0c3068e)

 <p align="center">
 Connect to Virtual Machine: <br/>

+Connecting to Virtual Machine with the IP Address of the VM I created.
+Pasting that IP into Remote Desktop Connection.

 ![Image](https://github.com/user-attachments/assets/c7a23df0-3076-4ba0-900e-3ef3d5600dd7)

 <p align="center">
 Turn Off the Windows Firewall in the Virtual Machine: <br/>

+Turning off the firewalls to allow inbound connections.

 ![Image](https://github.com/user-attachments/assets/ae4c3da7-087b-4f0e-ac3e-6e6fc012b72c)

 <p align="center">
 Checking Connection to Public IP: <br/>

+Ping Virtual Machine from local computer to see if we can reach it over the internet.
+If this works then that means the attackers can do the same.

 ![Image](https://github.com/user-attachments/assets/59ab7ba4-2db2-4d82-8438-0545cde14023)

 <p align="center">
 Intentionally Failing to Login to Virtual Machine: <br/>

+Using the username "employ" to fail logins so that we can see this event in the local logs.

 <p align="center">
 <img width="495" height="600" src="https://github.com/user-attachments/assets/1b99fb62-8b5b-4870-9208-09fb102703e6">